byCFM2/Atlas-TW/README.md

   - Check Scale/Transparency in options
   - Type /atlastw
 - Minimap button is missing
-  - Enable “Show Button on Minimap” in options
+  - Enable "Show Button on Minimap" in options
 - Right‑click opens the World Map
-  - Disable “Right‑Click for World Map”
+  - Disable "Right‑Click for World Map"
 - No quests for the instance
   - Check your faction (Alliance/Horde)
   - Some instances may have no quests